 Context for AI is crucial, this is because AI models are trained based on datasets.
 The quantity and quality of such data, plus the given training algorithms, will result in the quality of the model, and different models will be better at different tasks.
 GitHub’s Copilot is designed to generate code, and it was trained with code they host on GitHub.

 I use IntelliJ’s Goland IDE, where you can effortlessly install and configure the Copilot plugin.
 However, the quality of the suggestions was terrible.
-Most of the time there were no suggestions at all.
+Usually, there were no suggestions at all.
 It’s been only a couple of times when I was impressed with the generated code, but for my particular use case, I wouldn’t consider it worth the 10USD/month or 100USD/year price tag.

 To be honest, I was very disappointed.
 The experience is not at all what I was told, but there are many variables that could be causing this gap.
 For once, those who recommended it, all use VSCode as their main editor, and since it’s the editor GitHub uses in their workspaces it wouldn’t be a surprise that it is much better supported.
-Second, the type of project and combination of languages is different, though I would expect Go to be quite well-supported, but I don’t really know how well has been Copilot trained, to make recommendations on how to configure GRUB for example.
+Second, the type of project and combination of languages is different, but I would expect Go to be quite well-supported.
+I also don’t really know how well has been Copilot trained to make recommendations on how to configure GRUB, for example.

 ChatGPT as a review partner

-I’m well aware that ChatGPT can be used for code generation, but I decided to only use it for other work related tasks, like asking ChatGPT to help me understand code, help me debug issues, or help me with technical writing.
+I’m well aware that ChatGPT can be used for code generation, but I decided to only use it for other work related tasks.
+Like, for example, asking it to help me understand code, help me debug issues, or help me with technical writing.

 Case 1: Explaining code

-Digging through some of the code, I came across the following.
+Digging through some code, I came across the following.
 Most of it was clear to me but, I didn’t understand the need for doing the last line.

 Prompt